WAlvin123/ba-collection-tracker/README.md

 # About this app
-A collection tracker application for the gacha game "Blue Archive" bootstrapped with create-react-app, and utilizing local storage, and a variety of available APIs.
+A collection tracker application for the gacha game "Blue Archive" bootstrapped with create-react-app, and utilizing local storage, and a variety of APIs.

 # Functionality
 * Keep track of the characters you have pulled by clicking on their respective icons in Collections